makethingsstudio/jhu-idealab/source/plugins/plugins/timber-library/README.md

 ### Installation

-**NEW!** The GitHub version of Timber now requires [Composer](https://getcomposer.org/download/).
+The GitHub version of Timber requires [Composer](https://getcomposer.org/download/).
 If you'd prefer one-click installation, you should use the [WordPress.org](http://wordpress.org/plugins/timber-library/) version.

 ```shell
 composer create-project --no-dev jarednova/timber ~/MYSITE/wp-content/plugins/timber
 ```

 Once this is complete, activate Timber your WordPress admin.
-If you're looking for a 'blank' theme to start developing with, drag the `timber-starter-theme` from the timber directory into your themes directory.
+If you're looking for a 'blank' theme to start developing with, download the [timber-starter-theme](https://github.com/upstatement/timber-starter-theme) into your themes directory.

 * * *